 This one is for the gents who appreciate the military hairstyles of the past.
 The difference between adaptations of this cut and the other cuts mentioned in this article is the finish of your hair.
-A side part is a usual feature of this style, but a high gloss, gel-like product should be used for an accurate nod to the past.
+A side part is a usual feature of this style, but a high gloss, gel hair product should be used for an accurate nod to the past.
 Experiment with longer hair up top, and style accordingly with a gel-based product to capture the retro essence of the military of times gone by.

 7. Flat Top

 The flat top has the height up top, but the hair stands upright and is cut horizontally right across, lending to the ‘flat’ portion of its name.
 Now, the success of this hairstyle hinges on the type of hair that you have.
 For gents with fuller, more heavy locks, consider adding a bit of texture to your mane so the flat top doesn’t read too severe.
 Also, keep in mind that you should adopt this cut in more modern ways.
 A great example would be to use different textured products for looks that will look stylish contemporarily.

 8. High and Tight

 The high and tight is all in the cut so ensure you are going to a dependable barber who can blend hair well and understands the proportions of your face.
 The key is to experiment – find which features you want to enhance and cut accordingly!